Note: Files are in Adobe (PDF) format.

 CONDENSED INTERIM STATEMENTS OF FINANCIAL POSITION

-(a) Others included revenue from home retrofitting business, landscaping works, interior designs, mechanical & electrical engineering works, renewable solutions works, vector control services and handyman services.
+(a) Others included revenue from home retrofitting business, landscaping works, interior design, mechanical & electrical engineering works, renewable solutions works, vector control services and handyman services.

 Condensed Interim Consolidated Statement of Comprehensive income